 Las Vegas, you’ll either love it or hate it.
 I really don’t think there are many for whom the thought of spending a week or two in Sin City inspires mediocre excitement or mild contempt.

 One of the most notable draws of the Las Vegas strip is the magnificent fountains at the Bellagio.
 Erupting in a mesmerizing aquatic display 1,214 jets hurl water 460 feet in the air, choreographed to a classical soundtrack

 A shopping trip to Caesars Forum is nothing short of spectacular.
 Aside from the wealth of high end retailers offering up their enviable threads, Caesars hosts a live show set in the watery kingdom of Atlantis.
 The pyrotechnics and vibrant costumes make you feel as if you’re part of the action!
 This hourly show is a must see and best of all…it’s FREE!

-In my opinion no one should visit Las Vegas without taking in a Cirque du Soleil show.
-For more then 20 years the acrobatic artistry of the Cirque has been entertaining guests with illusion, acrobatic feats, and a sensual artistic energy.
+In my opinion, no one should visit Las Vegas without taking in a Cirque du Soleil show.
+For more than 20 years the acrobatic artistry of the Cirque has been entertaining guests with illusion, acrobatic feats, and a sensual artistic energy.
 With several venues and shows to choose from there’s something on offer for everyone

 WAYPOINT ELEVEN –DEATH VALLEY NATIONAL PARK

 The largest national park outside of Alaska, Death Valley is an almost unfathomable place.
 The park’s 3.3 million acres /1.34 million hectares encompass mountain-size sand dunes, below-sea-level salt flats, mysterious singing rocks, and colourful sandstone canyons.